mbaze/bzpack/README.md

 3. 0 indicates the end of sequence.

 Therefore, the resulting codeword has exactly the same length as its canonical form.

+#### Thanks

+I have used valuable input from multiple people, including Aleksey "introspec" Pichugin, Slavomir "Busy" Labsky and Pavel "Zilog" Cimbal.
+Let me also take the opportunity to recognize the work of Einar Saukas.